CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 With all of these tips, you are setting yourself up for success.
 One part of you thinks, "getting a job after college is the end goal" while the other is reminding you to be "enjoying your time" while you are there.
 This is not one or the other, you can most definitely have an amazing college experience and still make decisions that will help you advance in your careers.
 Your perfect job won’t fall in your lap, after all, and these aforementioned tips will help you to organize your time better so that you can engage in activities that will benefit you in the long run.

-Take the first step to doing things your peers may not be and register for a course with ProSky where you can learn about SEO, for example and get that marketing job you are hoping to land after college
+Take the first step to doing things your peers may not be and register for a course with ProSky where you can learn about SEO and get that marketing job you are hoping to land after college